 - “In 2014, China’s hackers stole more than 21 million records from OPM, the federal government’s Office of Personnel Management…”

-Does working with DoD prevent me from business opportunities with China?
+Does working with the DoD prevent me from business opportunities with China?

 Possibly.
 China presents a challenge to the DoD from a risk perspective.
 Certain technology areas are more sensitive, especially those affiliated with national defense and cyber security of systems and processes.